 Intertubercular Sulcus/Bicipital Groove

-- It is a vertical groove between lesser and greater tubercles.
+- The Intertubercular Sulcus of the humerus is a vertical groove between lesser and greater tubercles.

 - Three muscles are connected in the region of this groove: